Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Here are some items that you should be sure to bring to Vis.
 Keep in mind that while you can often buy what you forgot to pack in Croatia, Vis doesn’t have as many shops as other islands.

-Sports sandals — An easy, comfortable way to get around, much better than flip-flops, especially for climbing the rocky beaches.
+Sports sandals — An easy, comfortable way to get around, and much better than flip-flops, especially for climbing the rocky beaches.

 Insulated water bottle — Stay hydrated without adding to the plastic waste problem.